mkht/DSCR_Firefox/README.md

 DSCR_Firefox
 ====

-DSC Resource for installing nad managing Firefox
+DSC Resource for installing and managing Firefox

 ----
 ## Installation